Murihiku Regeneration Structure

 Seven Priority Areas have been developed:

-- Tiwai Future – includes closure, clean-up, remediation, environmental impact, cultural and leading to future/re-purposing opportunities.
-This is led by Awarua Rūnaka.
+- Tiwai Future – includes Tiwai Smelter clean-up, remediation, environmental impact, and cultural projects led by Awarua Rūnaka.
+Renewable energy and future development projects are led by Hokonui Rūnanga.

-- Initiating and supporting sustainable regional regeneration action planning – across the four pou that delivers to the Murihiku vision and supports a long-term strategy.
+- Initiating and supporting sustainable regional regeneration action planning across the four pou that deliver to the Murihiku vision and support a long-term strategy.

-- Green energy- Ngai Tahu ki Murihiku at the centre of large-scale clean energy capability that protects te taiao and supports growth and well being for our region and country.
-This is led by Hokonui Rūnanga and reports through to an Oversight Komiti.
+- Supporting the energy transition- Ngai Tahu ki Murihiku at the centre of large-scale clean energy capability that protects te taiao and supports growth and well-being for our region and country.
+This is led by Hokonui Rūnanga.

 Memberships